Balarubinan/Django_Login_Template/Readme.md

 # Plugable Login and SignUp Template
-1)This is just a try out repo for the testing the features of django 2)The project just basically contains a Login and SignUp system
+1)This is just a try out repo for the testing the features of django\n 2)The project just basically contains a Login and SignUp system\n 3)The whole purpose of this project is to understand the practices of Django\n 4)This project can also serve as a boiler plate for many projects\n

-# Installing and running
+# Installing requirments\n
-1)to install required packages just do pip install -requirments.txt
+1)open shell prompt and run 'pip install -r requirements.txt'\n

+#Running the WebApp\n
+1)Download or clone the repo to your local machine\n 2)Open the directory of the download\n
+3)run command in shell 'python manage.py runserver'\n
+4)click on the localhost address that appears below\n

+# Running Tests \n
+1)All the test havve been written to the login_template_app/tests.py\n 2)from shell run 'python manage.py runserver'\n